terreng/simple-web-server/website/src/docs/plugins.md

 To install a plugin in the app, go to Settings > Add Plugin and choose the directory your plugin files are located in.
 You can also install a plugin from a ZIP file.

-Alternatively, you can manually install a plugin by adding it to the plugins directory:
+Alternatively, you can manually install a plugin by adding it to the plugins directory.
+The name of the folder must match the id of the plugin.

 **Windows:** `C:\Users\[USERNAME]\AppData\Roaming\Simple Web Server\plugins\`